-The Motley Fool’s Stock Advisor service is one of the longest running stock advice and recommendation services.
+The Motley Fool’s Stock Advisor service is one of the longest running stock picking and recommendation services.
 With over 700k paying members it’s the most popular stock picking service.

 Established in 2002 by co-founders David and Tom Gardner who head up a team of analysts who aim to beat by finding great businesses with proven management and stalwart balance sheets.

 Their disciplined approach for nearly two decades has served their members very well.
 During this time the S&P 500 has gained 103% while the average Stock Advisor recommendation has returned 504%.

 Considering that over the last 15 years 92% of active fund managers failed to beat the market, it puts Stock Advisor in a pretty rare company beating the market by nearly 5x.